-Service for Sunday 31st May 2020.
+Service for Sunday 28th June 2020.

 Thank you for joining with us as we explore this temporary way of worshipping together, until we can be restored to full fellowship together face-to-face.

 All: The steadfast love of the LORD never ceases;

 One: “The LORD is my portion,” says my soul,

 All: The LORD is good to those who wait for him,